The Glass Studio

 ECOPARKS

-Green VI’s EcoParks will demonstrate how humans and the natural world can live in harmony – through innovation and symbiosis.
+Green VI’s EcoParks demonstrate how humans and the natural world can live in harmony – through innovation and symbiosis.
 The aim is to create Centres of Excellence that are sustainable, scalable and replicable models.
 They will feature best practices for Materials Management, Food Security, Renewable Energy, Water Management and Education – all designed to engage and inspire visitors.